 Before we get into the mechanics of designing a sound customer referral program, let’s first talk about customer referral marketing.
 Referral marketing is a generally low-cost, high-reward marketing strategy that can bring you 25% higher profit margins.

-The foundation to successful referral marketing is a strong customer referral program.
+The foundation for successful referral marketing is a strong customer referral program.
 Here’s how your business can get started.

 What does a successful referral marketing program look like to you?
 What are you hoping to achieve from this referral program?
 Are you trying to grow your customer base?
 Increase your revenue?
 By what percentage are you hoping to see your customer base or revenue increase?
 The more specific you can be with your goals, the better you will be able to identify the effectiveness of your referral program.
 When your goals are clearly identified, you can course-correct if the program is not yielding the results that you desire.

-It’s important that your business is seeing a return on the time, effort, and money you are investing into your referral program.
+It’s important that your business see a return on the time, effort, and money you are investing into your referral program.
 Setting the right benchmarks goes hand in hand with visualizing your success.
 Design your own referral marketing funnel and monitor its progress.

 Know your customers